Post: 9 AI Strategies for Flight Risk Prediction and Talent Retention in 2026

 8. Connect Flight Risk Data to Succession Planning in Real Time

-A flight risk flag on a high-potential employee who sits in the succession pipeline is not just a retention problem — it is a leadership continuity emergency.
+A flight risk flag on a high-potential employee in the succession pipeline is not just a retention problem — it is a leadership continuity emergency.
 Organizations that treat flight risk prediction and succession planning as separate programs respond too slowly when the two intersect.

 • Integration architecture: Configure the flight risk model to cross-reference the succession roster and fire a combined alert to both the HRBP and the succession program owner when a flagged employee holds a successor designation.